deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18234/index.md

 ![](charts/charts_9_0.png "🔼 Figure 3: Performance comparison of different multi-draft schemes, while we vary the temperature of the two draft models.")

-> The chart compares the block efficiency and token rate improvement over single-draft speculative decoding for different multi-draft schemes (IS, SpecTr, SpecInfer) across three datasets (Dolly, XSum, WMT) while varying the temperature of the draft models.
+> 🔼 The chart compares the block efficiency and token rate improvement over single-draft speculative decoding for different multi-draft schemes (IS, SpecTr, SpecInfer) across three datasets (Dolly, XSum, WMT) while varying the temperature of the draft models.
+> <details>
+> <summary>read the caption</summary>
+> Figure 3: Performance comparison of different multi-draft schemes, while we vary the temperature of the two draft models.
+> </details>

 ![](charts/charts_10_0.png "🔼 Figure 4: Performance comparison of different multi-draft schemes.
 The temperature of the first draft model is set to 1.2, while we vary the temperature of the other draft.")

-> The chart compares the performance of different multi-draft schemes across three datasets (Dolly, XSum, WMT) while varying the temperature of one draft model while keeping the other constant.
+> 🔼 The chart compares the performance of different multi-draft schemes across three datasets (Dolly, XSum, WMT) while varying the temperature of one draft model while keeping the other constant.
+> <details>
+> <summary>read the caption</summary>
+> Figure 4: Performance comparison of different multi-draft schemes.
+The temperature of the first draft model is set to 1.2, while we vary the temperature of the other draft.
+> </details>

 ![](charts/charts_34_0.png "🔼 Figure 2: Numerical evaluation of Pr(accept) for the optimal scheme (Theorem 3) as well as two baseline schemes – SpecTr (Sun et al., 2024b) and SpecInfer (Miao et al., 2024).
 For sake of illustration we select alphabet Ω = {1,2,3} and p = [1/3,1/3, 1/3].
 The left plot sets q = [1/3, q2, 2/3-q2] while the right plot sets q = [1/6, q2, 5/6 - q2] where q2 is varied on the x-axis.")

-> The chart numerically evaluates the acceptance probability for the optimal scheme and compares it with two baseline schemes, SpecTr and SpecInfer, by varying the parameter q2.
+> 🔼 The chart numerically evaluates the acceptance probability for the optimal scheme and compares it with two baseline schemes, SpecTr and SpecInfer, by varying the parameter q2.
+> <details>
+> <summary>read the caption</summary>
+> Figure 2: Numerical evaluation of Pr(accept) for the optimal scheme (Theorem 3) as well as two baseline schemes – SpecTr (Sun et al., 2024b) and SpecInfer (Miao et al., 2024).
+For sake of illustration we select alphabet Ω = {1,2,3} and p = [1/3,1/3, 1/3].
+The left plot sets q = [1/3, q2, 2/3-q2] while the right plot sets q = [1/6, q2, 5/6 - q2] where q2 is varied on the x-axis.
+> </details>

 ![](charts/charts_34_1.png "🔼 Figure 2: Numerical evaluation of Pr(accept) for the optimal scheme (Theorem 3) as well as two baseline schemes – SpecTr (Sun et al., 2024b) and SpecInfer (Miao et al., 2024).
 For sake of illustration we select alphabet Ω = {1,2,3} and p = [1/3,1/3, 1/3].
 The left plot sets q = [1/3, q2, 2/3-q2] while the right plot sets q = [1/6, q2, 5/6 - q2] where q2 is varied on the x-axis.")

-> The chart numerically evaluates the acceptance probability for the optimal scheme and two baseline schemes (SpecTr and SpecInfer) by varying the target distribution parameter q2.
+> 🔼 The chart numerically evaluates the acceptance probability for the optimal scheme and two baseline schemes (SpecTr and SpecInfer) by varying the target distribution parameter q2.
+> <details>
+> <summary>read the caption</summary>
+> Figure 2: Numerical evaluation of Pr(accept) for the optimal scheme (Theorem 3) as well as two baseline schemes – SpecTr (Sun et al., 2024b) and SpecInfer (Miao et al., 2024).
+For sake of illustration we select alphabet Ω = {1,2,3} and p = [1/3,1/3, 1/3].
+The left plot sets q = [1/3, q2, 2/3-q2] while the right plot sets q = [1/6, q2, 5/6 - q2] where q2 is varied on the x-axis.
+> </details>

 </details>